 Policy for Granting of Emeritus Status

 The Statutes and Faculty Affairs (SFA) Committee will be the clearinghouse for people requesting emeritus status.
-Nominations (by self or others) for emeritus status should be submitted to the Office of Academic and Student Affairs by September 1 of each year, at which time the committee will screen the applicants.
+Nominations (by self or others) for emeritus status should be submitted to the Office of Academic Affairs by September 1 of each year, at which time the committee will screen the applicants.
 Once names are approved by the committee, they will go before the faculty for approval at the next faculty meeting following said committee approval.
 Upon faculty approval, the names will move on to the President for final awarding of emeritus status for the end of Fall semester each year.

 Criteria used by the SFA Committee: